drepo-eth/site/content/drepo/expanded/build-verification/index.md

 ground might be a preferential solution offering a high level of security while maintaining comfort.

+{{< image-svg
+src="dependency-tree.excalidraw.svg"
+alt="Dependency Tree"
+caption="Dependency Tree: An application typically contains numerous dependencies to other software libraries.
+The application can only be verified if all of its dependencies are verified.
+This is an especially hard task in polyglot applications which use pre-compiled artifacts." >}}

 ## Verifying for the Community

 ### The Basics